haberdashPI/vscode-master-key/notes.md

 Follow-up:
 - [ ] generate literat docs for each preset within the documentation website
 - [ ] organize priorities before release 1.0
+- [ ] improve key suggestions
+    - [ ] use section headers (and their level) to create tree for the key suggestions
+    - [ ] and command to search and filter the key suggestions
 - [ ] rename from Master Key to Key Atlas (keep the same extension name, to avoid confusion, but do make a new git repository)
     - [ ] I should wait until I'm ready for a larger audience before renaming